Medium bodied, fruity, winy and floral. Natural/Dry process.

-SHAKISSO won 2 golds at the 2020 Great Taste Awards.
+ROCKO MOUNTAIN won 3 golds at the 2021 Great Taste Awards.
 We don't enter the same coffees every year and like to swap them around a bit.
 The judges wrote;

 Our Ethiopian Natural coffees are in short supply.
 We have 5 beauties here but not much of any of them.
 We will swap them around a little until supplies are more reliable.
 If you, like me, love the natural processed coffees, you will no doubt, like any of the lovely coffees we have here.

 Two of the coffees have recieved Great Taste Award 3 stars.
 One received 2 stars and the other two haven't been entered yet.
 They are all top notch.

 These coffees suit all brew methods but it really does depend on your personal taste!
 I will drink them any which way and with or without milk.
 A bit on the acidic side for an espresso machine.
 Love love love Ethiopian coffee!
 Anne

 For new customers that are not sure what a natural coffee is: